Phenomenology of 2HDM with VLQs: Confronting the 2HDM+VLQ with LHC data

-In the left panel of Fig.~\ref{fig:5} we present the dependence of $\sigma(pp \to\phi)\times {\rm BR}(\phi\to\gamma\gamma)$ with the mixing angle $s_L$ for $\tan\beta=1,2,3,4$ while the right panel shows the same quantity as a function of $\tan\beta$ with fixed mixing angles $s_L$.
+In the left panel of Fig.~\ref{fig:5} we present the dependence of $\sigma(pp \to\phi)\times {\rm BR}(\phi\to\gamma\gamma)$ upon the mixing angle $s_L$ for $\tan\beta=1,2,3,4$ while the right panel shows the same quantity as a function of $\tan\beta$ with fixed mixing angles $s_L$.
 Both panels are for a large Yukawa of the new top, $y_T=4\pi$.
-In this illustration we limit ourselves to low $\tan\beta$ values which are favoured by $\tau\tau$ LHC data and also because of perturbative unitarity coming from the 2HDM scalar potential.
-We emphasise that, in the decoupling limit, which we consider, the $W^\pm$ loop in $H\to \gamma\gamma$ vanishes since it is proportional to $\cos(\beta-\alpha)\approx 0$ while $A\to \gamma\gamma$ has no $W^\pm$ loop at all because of the CP-odd nature of the $A$ state.
-Further, for $H,A\to gg$, we are left only with top quarks and VLQ contributions. { It is clear from Fig.~\ref{fig:5} that, away from the $s_L\approx 0$ limit (left frame), the $pp\to H,A\to \gamma\gamma$ process can significantly contribute to the high mass di-photon event sample.
+In this illustration, we limit ourselves to low $\tan\beta$ values which are favored by $\tau\tau$ LHC data and also because of perturbative unitarity coming from the 2HDM scalar potential.
+We emphasize that, in the decoupling limit which we consider, the $W^\pm$ loop in $H\to \gamma\gamma$ vanishes since it is proportional to $\cos(\beta-\alpha)\approx 0$ while $A\to \gamma\gamma$ has no $W^\pm$ loop at all because of the CP-odd nature of the $A$ state.
+Furthermore, for $H,A\to gg$, we are only left with top quarks and VLQ contributions. { It is clear from Fig.~\ref{fig:5} that, away from the $s_L\approx 0$ limit (left frame), the $pp\to H,A\to \gamma\gamma$ process can significantly contribute to the high mass di-photon event sample.
 Hence, the recent studies carried out by ATLAS and CMS have the potential to significantly constrain our model.
-For example, for $H,A$ masses around 500 GeV, $\tan\beta$ values of 2--3 are not possible, as no particular feature has emerged from the LHC data in the $m_{\gamma\gamma}$ invariant mass range (hence they are compatible with the SM rates, driven by $q\bar q,gg\to\gamma\gamma$ events).
-In fact, the strongest constraints would emerge (right frame) for any $m_A=m_H$ value whenever a loop threshold opens up, whether this is the $t\bar t$ one at 350 GeV (possibly excluding $\tan\beta\approx4$ values), which may happen through both Higgs \cite{HHG} and $Z$ \cite{Moretti:2014rka,Jain:2016rhk} boson mediation. }
+For example, for $H,A$ masses around 500 GeV, $\tan\beta$ values of 2--3 are not possible, as no particular feature has emerged from the LHC data in the relevant $m_{\gamma\gamma}$ invariant mass range (hence they are compatible with the SM rates, driven by $q\bar q,gg\to\gamma\gamma$ events).
+In fact, the strongest constraints would emerge (right frame) for any $m_A=m_H$ value whenever a loop threshold opens up, whether this is the $t\bar t$ one at 350 GeV or the $T\bar T$ one at higher energies (possibly excluding $\tan\beta\approx4$ values), which may happen through both Higgs \cite{HHG} and $Z$ \cite{Moretti:2014rka,Jain:2016rhk} boson mediation. }